Dunsfold: Norman English (Middle Ages) building and records

 The village's name was recorded as Duntesfaude in 1259, Duntesfaud in 1272 and Duntesfalde in 1291, apparently meaning Dunt's fold.
 Alternatively it may be derived from the Old English (and Celtic) dun (hill i.e. down) and fold (enclosure).
 Either way folding means enclosing with fences, a way of moving sheep around the land to graze off the remains of previously harvested crops.
 It still emulated in modern sheep farming with and without pens around the village.
 There are some prize-winning Aberdeen Angus cattle farmed here but the last dairy herd has now closed.

 St Mary & All Saints' Church is a Norman building, containing the oldest pews in England.
 The nearby Holy Well was a site of pilgrimage – its waters were thought to cure diseases of the eye.
 It would be consistent with the topography of the site that the well be a pre-Christian site and the church itself be constructed on a man-made hill of pre-Christian origin.
-The current rector is Paul Jenkins who has been installed since 23 January 2007.